wabiloo/notion-export-prettify/README.md

 # notion-pretty-export

-So, you are the type of person who still believes in function over style, and like to avoid unnecessary work.
-For that reason, you got converted by the rich toolset that Notion offers, and use it pretty much exclusively for all your note taking, document writing and general thought dumping.
-You've even managed to convince your manager to let you use at work, and converted some folks to your way of working...

-Life is sweet!

-But then comes the time when you need to share some of that content with 3rd parties, in an official capacity.
-You cannot just let them in the 21st century and share the page.
-You need something that they can print, stamped with your corporate look and feel.

-You now are left with no option but open dreadful Microsoft Word, and copy and paste all your stuff into it, and lose the images in the process, and have to fight with its appalling styling and atrocious numbering systems.

-Hours that you will never get back...
-And imagine if a change needs to be done after that...
-I cry just thinking about it.

-Well, these days might be over.
-This tool might just be for you!

 ## Export, convert, rest.

 This tool enables you to take a standard page export from Notion, and turn it into a branded PDF.